Which anatomical term refers specifically to the region of the he... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers specifically to the region of the head that contains the eyes?
+Which anatomical term refers specifically to the region of the head that includes the forehead?

 A